davidosomething/dotfiles/nvim/README.md

 - FZF for Most Recently Used files and fuzzy file finder
 - CoC for language server and misc utilities
 - Neomake for non-language server makers/linters
-- Language emphasis: JavaScript, VimL, PHP, HTML, SCSS (but not exclusive)
 - Lazy loaded plugins and keybindings -- a brand new Vim instance opens in
   <200ms (without plugins Vim takes around 100ms)
 - Lots more but you shouldn't use any of it unless you know what you're doing.